 Here are 6 different painted terracotta pots ideas that can be done very quickly.
-Did you know that the Dollar Tree sells these cute tiny terracotta pots?
-I figure the best place to try these painting techniques was on these small planters.
+Did you know that Dollar Tree sells these cute tiny terracotta pots?
+I figure the best place to try these easy pot painting techniques & designs was on these small planters.

 Grays can pretty much go with any home decor and are the perfect complement to the nice new green plants we plan on growing.
-Our tiny terracotta pots are perfect to start our herbs in with children.
+Our tiny terracotta pots are the perfect place to start growing herbs with our children.

 - Use Painter’s Tape and mix various shades of the same color

 - Use the end of the brush to make dots

 - Create a cute character face (super easy!)

 - Use a whitewash or dry brush technique